Exploring Practical Methods for iOS HLS Cache Implementation

 fxxk…

-Same result as 2.2:
+Same as 2.2 results:

 Error: 12881 “CoreMediaErrorDomain custom url not redirect”

-The official forum provides the same answer.
+Official forum has the same answer.

 Solution 3.
-Reverse Proxy Server ⍻ (Feasible but not perfect)
+Reverse Proxy Server ⍻ (Feasible but Not Perfect)

-The principle is simple: run an HTTP server on the app, say on port 8080, so the URL becomes http://127.0.0.1:8080/; then we can handle incoming requests and provide responses.
+The principle is simple: the app runs an HTTP Server on, say, port 8080, so the URL becomes http://127.0.0.1:8080/; then we can handle incoming requests and provide responses.

-Applied to our case, we change the request URL to: http://127.0.0.1:8080/aviciiwakemeup.m3u8?origin=http://zhgchg.li/
+Applied to our case, replace the request URL with:

-It looks good!
+Looks good!
 But there’s a problem:

-GCDWebServer’s documentation states that it will automatically disconnect when entering the background and reconnect when returning to the foreground, but you can set the parameter GCDWebServerOption_AutomaticallySuspendInBackground:false to prevent this mechanism.
+The description of GCDWebServer states that it will automatically disconnect when entering the background and automatically resume when returning to the foreground.
+However, you can disable this behavior by setting the parameter GCDWebServerOption_AutomaticallySuspendInBackground:false.

-However, in practice, if there are no requests sent for a while, the server will still disconnect (and the status will be incorrect, still showing as isRunning); it feels like the system has killed it; after digging into the HTTP server approach, I found that the underlying implementation is based on sockets, and according to the official documentation on socket services, this limitation cannot be resolved; the system will suspend it when there are no new connections in the background.
+However, in practice, if no requests are sent for a period of time, the server will still disconnect (and the status will be incorrect, still showing isRunning).
+It feels like the system is killing it.
+After digging into the HTTP Server approach, which is based on sockets at the core, and checking the official socket service documentation, this issue cannot be resolved.
+The system will suspend the server when there are no new connections in the background.

 So it's not perfect...